BestTimesToVisit.com Logo

 transport

-Embrace the songthaew!
-These red pickup trucks with benches are Chiang Mai's iconic shared taxis.
-For short trips within the Old City, agree on a price (usually 20-30 THB) before you hop in.
-For longer distances or if you have a specific destination, using Grab (Southeast Asia's Uber) is often more convenient and transparent with pricing.
+Embrace the songthaew (red trucks)!
+They're Chiang Mai's iconic shared taxis.
+For short trips within the Old City, hop in and tell the driver your destination, then agree on a price (usually 20-30 baht).
+For longer distances or specific destinations, using Grab (Southeast Asia's Uber) is also super convenient and often cheaper than a private songthaew hire.

 culture